Light-induced spin-polarized desorption of Rb atoms from Co surfaces

 In this study, we observed the spin polarization of atoms subjected to light-induced desorption from a ferromagnetic surface using a method that exploits the spin-selective absorption of circularly polarized light\cite{asakawa2023optical}.
 Co and Rb served as the ferromagnet and the adsorbate, respectively.
 Adsorption of alkali metal atoms onto Co surfaces is accompanied by both charge transfer and changes in the Co atom spins\cite{cao2022spin,cao2023spin,zhang2024spin}.
 Therefore, adsorption of Rb onto Co is likely associated with spin-polarized electron transfer.
 We found that on irradiation with pulsed UV light, Rb atoms desorbed from a Co surface via a non-thermal mechanism, and the desorbed atoms showed spin polarization, indicating that the desorption process involves spin-polarized charge transfer.

 The experimental apparatus is shown in Fig. \ref{fig:liadapparatus}(a).
 Two ultra-high-vacuum (UHV) chambers—preparation and measurement chambers—were separated by a gate valve.
 The base pressures were approximately $3\times 10^{-6}$ Pa and $2\times 10^{-7}$ Pa, respectively.
 The preparation chamber featured a transfer rod, a sample heating stage, and an electron-beam evaporator.
-The main chamber was equipped with a sample stage, viewports for the probe and UV lights, a multi-channel effusive atomic Rb beam source, an X-ray source and a hemispherical electron analyzer required for X-ray photoelectron spectroscopy (XPS).
+The measurement chamber was equipped with a sample stage, viewports for the probe and UV lights, a multi-channel effusive atomic Rb beam source, an X-ray source and a hemispherical electron analyzer required for X-ray photoelectron spectroscopy (XPS).
+To shield external magnetic fields such as the Earth's magnetic field, the measurement chamber was made of permalloy.
 Details of the Rb beam source were described in Ref. \cite{asakawaPRA}.
 The flux intensity was estimated to be $\sim10^{13}$ atoms per second based on the designed value.
 The probe light and pulsed UV light were introduced through the viewports.
 The UV light was generated by the third-harmonic generation of a Nd:YAG laser.
 The wavelength, pulse width, repetition rate, 1/e$^2$ half width, and fluence were 355 nm, 5–10 ns, 10 Hz, 7.0 mm, and 65.0 mJ/cm$^2$, respectively.
 The angle of incidence of the UV light on the sample was approximately 45$^{\circ}$, and the light was s-polarized.